elaforge/karya/doc/cmd.md

 drum maps.

-Unfortunately, cmds are not yet introspectable for documentation like deriver calls are, so while the [browser](browser.md.html) can reveal their presence, you'll have to look at the instrument's source to know what they are.
+Unfortunately, cmds are not yet introspectable for documentation like deriver calls are, so while the 'Instrument.Browser' can reveal their presence, you'll have to look at the instrument's source to know what they are.